-Character area design guidance

-Section 5.5 provides a continuation to the character area profiles in Section 3.
-It includes an overall strategy for the area in relation to whether, as a whole, the character of the area should be conserved, restored, improved or transformed.
+Character area specific design guidance is contained within the character area profiles in Section 3.
+It relates to the overall strategy for the area in terms of whether, as a whole, the character of the area should be conserved, restored, improved or transformed.